top of page

 • Drive Real Change: Gain insights, strategies, and practical takeaways to help your region deliver smarter, more integrated transport solutions.

 The Summit is coming to Derby in the East Midlands Mayoral Combined Authority area to meet Mayor Claire Ward and her team, to see on the ground the challenges they face and hear about their plans to tackle them and improve the region.
-The Summit is a national event and the focus will be on discussing the lessons all areas can learn from this real-life example.
-And with Derby to be the headquarters of the new Great British Railways organisation, we will take the chance to hear how the rail sector aims to work with local leaders in the new structure.
+This national gathering will explore the experiences all areas can share, and learn from this real-life example.
+And with Derby to be the headquarters of the new Great British Railways, we will take the chance to hear how the rail sector aims to work with local leaders in the new structure.

 Mayor Claire Ward.jpg